 Although the research suggests that long-term use of non-traumatic noises can impair hearing, we couldn’t find any evidence cited by the authors that white noise, specifically, is linked to negative effects for tinnitus sufferers.
 It is worth noting that the Posit Science Corporation markets an app called BrainHQ that the aforementioned researchers suggest as a potential treatment.

 We found conflicting research conducted by scholars from two university medical centers in Germany.
 Their research focused on the differential effects of white noise in cognitive and perceptual tasks.
 Although the experiments were conducted on healthy patients instead of tinnitus sufferers, the conclusion was, “These results suggest that white noise has no general effect on cognitive functions.”

-We also found a recent study of white noise effects on mice that suggests, “Exposure to white noise of moderate intensity for seven days … decreased the proportion of mice with tinnitus symptoms from 51 to 12 percent.”
+We also found a study of white noise effects on mice that suggests, “Exposure to white noise of moderate intensity for seven days … decreased the proportion of mice with tinnitus symptoms from 51% to 12%.”
 There isn’t much evidence that suggests white noise is a permanent or long-term solution for completely relieving the maddeningly annoying ringing associated with tinnitus, but there also isn’t any evidence that long-term exposure damages your brain.

 Pink noise is one of the most popular noise colors on most online noise generators.
 It has a more robust bass profile than white noise and sounds less harsh because each octave has equal power.
 The ubiquitous shushing sound of pink noise is more like a rainstorm than the high-pitched hissing sound associated with white noise profiles.